Synergy Days 2025

 Invited Speakers:

-- Femke Wiersma, Minister of Agriculture, Fisheries, Food Security, and Nature (LVVN) (to be confirmed)
+- Roald Lapperre, Secretary General, Dutch Ministry of Agriculture, Fisheries, Food Security and Nature (LVVN)

 - Representative from FAO, Food and Agriculture Organization (to be confirmed)